Summer Stock: Development

-Kelly was not the first choice for the role: the producer, Joe Pasternak, originally wanted Mickey Rooney, but was prevailed on to go with Kelly because Rooney was no longer the box office draw he had once been.
-Busby Berkeley was originally slated to direct the film, but was replaced by Charles Walters before production began.
+Kelly was not the first choice for the role.
+Joe Pasternak originally wanted Mickey Rooney, but decided to cast Kelly because Rooney was no longer the box office draw he had once been.
+Busby Berkeley was originally slated to direct the film, but was replaced by Charles Walters before filming began.
 He and Kelly worked on it as a favor to Garland, whose career needed a boost at the time, and Walters later complimented Kelly for the help he gave to Garland.
-Kelly believed that he was miscast, because he was far too old for the role, and that the script was "a piece of crap."
+However, Kelly believed that he was miscast because he was far too old for the role, and felt the script was "a piece of crap".

+Filming

 Principal photography began in November 1949.
 Garland had gained weight, and costume designer Walter Plunkett tried "to make her look as thin as possible, but we weren't miracle workers and we did not succeed."
-The filming was sometimes a struggle for Garland, who was facing many pressures in her personal life, aside from her heavy reliance on prescription medication,Soares, Emily.
-Summer Stock (article) TCM.com, accessed July 23, 2009 and she required frequent reassurance from Walters about her appearance and the quality of her performance.
+The filming was sometimes a struggle for Garland, who was facing many pressures in her personal life, aside from her heavy reliance on prescription medication, and she required frequent reassurance from Walters about her appearance and the quality of her performance.
 He later recalled that "flattery was food for her."
 She was frequently late during production of the film, and her behavior was erratic.
 After filming began, Pasternak asked Mayer if he should abandon the film because of Garland's behavior, but studio head Louis B. Mayer insisted that she be given another chance.
 Mayer said: "Judy Garland has made this studio a fortune in the good days, and the least we can do is to give her one more chance.
 If you stop production now, it'll finish her."

 The production was also beset by tension between Kelly and dance director Nick Castle, who almost came to blows at one time.
 The difficulties on the set caused Walters to later call the film "absolute torture" for him.